MichaIng/DietPi-Docs/docs/install.md

     ```sh
     ssh root@dietpi
     ```

-??? info "Option: Automatic base installation at first boot (running an _unattended base installation_)"

-    DietPi offers the option for an automatic first boot installation.
-See section ["How to do an automatic base installation at first boot"](../usage/#how-to-do-an-automatic-base-installation-at-first-boot) for details.

 To further proceed you’ll need to accept the DietPi GPL license.
 Hit the ++enter++ key on your keyboard to do this.